Assistant Professor of Jainism and Comparative Spiritualities

 PhD, Sardar Patel University

-PhD, University of Florida (PhD Candidate)
+PhD, University of Florida (in process)

 Mehta, Venu.
 “Sectarian Negotiations among the Jains in the USA: A Special Focus on the Ritual and Visual Culture”.
 World Religions in the United States: Tracing the Migrations of Religions to the United States (Tentative title).
 Cognella Academic Publishing. (forthcoming/accepted for publication Fall 2021).